Table of Contents

 College is already a stressful environment for students, especially after a year-long pandemic.
 As students return to campus, there will be a wide variety mental health concerns that can’t be solved with traditional counseling alone.
 Active Minds found that 39% of students struggle with a significant mental health issue while in college.
 Providing students, faculty, and staff with proper tools on how to manage mental and emotional well-being will help create a supportive campus culture.

-3. Suicide prevention
+3. Promote suicide prevention

 The Jed Foundation (JED) recommends a community-based model for protecting student emotional health and suicide prevention on campus.
 A number of students are returning to campus having lost a loved one from COVID-19 or still suffering from mental health challenges, such as depression, from the pandemic.
 A report from the Centers for Disease Control and Prevention (CDC) found that one out of 4 people aged between 18 and 24 considered suicide in the last 30 days.
 In times like these, it’s essential to have a campus that promotes suicide prevention and educates everyone on ways to help those who are struggling.